YaseenAlk/face_api_testing/README.md

-# Note The code here is essentially obsolete/redundant because Microsoft has a [python sdk](https://github.com/Microsoft/Cognitive-Face-Python) for their Face API.
+# Note: The code here is essentially obsolete/redundant because Microsoft has a [python sdk](https://github.com/Microsoft/Cognitive-Face-Python) for their Face API.
+I made a modified version of it [here](https://github.com/YaseenAlk/Cognitive-Face-Python/tree/ROS-implementation).
 ---
 # PythonFaceIDHelper